astropy/astropy/docs/models/models.rst

 In all other cases the shape of the output array is the same as the shape of the input arrays.

-Models also have an attribute `~astropy.models.core.Model.outdim`, which shows the number of output coordinates.
-The `~astropy.models.core.Model.ndim` and `~astropy.models.core.Model.outdim` attributes are used to chain transforms by adding models in series, `~astropy.models.core.SCompositeModel`, or in parallel, `~astropy.models.core.PCompositeModel`.
+Models also have an attribute `~astropy.models.core.Model.number_output_variables`, which shows the number of output coordinates.
+The `~astropy.models.core.Model.number_input_variables` and `~astropy.models.core.Model.number_output_variables` attributes are used to chain transforms by adding models in series, `~astropy.models.core.SCompositeModel`, or in parallel, `~astropy.models.core.PCompositeModel`.
 Because composite models can be nested within other composite models, creating